-Evaluation of the North Dakota State Targeted Response to the Opioid Crisis
+Evaluation of the North Dakota State Opioid Response Grant

-The North Dakota State Targeted Response to the Opioid
+The North Dakota State Opioid Response Grant (SORG) was

 The Center for Rural Health is conducting evaluation of